ED12PE/wp-plugin-theme-tweaks/README.md

     * WordPress already does a good work sanitizing a file name.
 Additionally, this plugin converts all characters to lowercase and adds a suffix based on the date to the filename to prevent image caching.
 E.g. "Image.png" turns into "image6382612.png".
+4. Makes WordPress library (when opened inside a post) display only the images attached to the current post being edited.

 ## License